realm-project/dcm/README.md

 A few things to note:

- * Busses access MQ through Encoders and Decoders (not shown) which publish and subscribe to event busses.
+ * MQ is accessed through Encoders and Decoders (not shown) which publish and subscribe to event busses like any other component.
  * The message queuing server can be on a dedicted server, or reside on either of the machines shown.